AEDA ( An Easier Data Augmentation Technique for Text Classification )

 -

-gives a glimpse of the batch
+dls.show_batchgives a glimpse of the batch

-model introduced by Yoon Kim, paper
+Using the classic TextCNN model introduced by Yoon Kim, paper

-Using the classic class TextCNN(Module):
+class TextCNN(Module):

 def __init__(self, n_embed, embed_dim, num_filters, filter_sizes, num_classes, dropout=0.5, pad_idx=1):